Wiii-1/ComArch-and-DAA/PT1/Data_struct/Readme.md

 Choose: 4
 Exit

--
+- The min heap that I wrote is just simply that queue butt that tonly difference is that the smallest is the first on the queue and will be the first one out and the same with the max heap the only difference is that the max heap is reverse order.
+To use it is already easy and self explanatory

-# Max Heap Implementation and explanation
+## Max Heap Implementation and explanation

     class Max_heap{
         private PriorityQueue <Integer> maxheap = new PriorityQueue<>(Collections.reverseOrder());